genealogysystems/fs-traversal/README.md

 ### .children(function)
-Specify a function to be called for a person and all of their children the traversal.
+Specify a function to be called for a person and all of their children.
 You may call this function multiple times to register multiple callbacks.
 ````javascript
 traversal.children(function(person, children){
   console.log('person:'+person.$getDisplayName());